Welcome to the help and support hub for

 Attachments

-Files manually added to the case.
+Files attached to the case.

 Notes